What to know about the COVID-19 vaccine

 Who should not get the COVID-19 vaccine?

 At this time, you should not get the Pfizer/BioNTech COVID-19 vaccine if you have had a severe allergic reaction after a previous dose of this vaccine or if you’ve had a severe allergic reaction to any ingredient of this vaccine.
 You can see the ingredient list here.
 You can still get a vaccine if you have a food allergy.
 If you've ever had a severe allergic reaction, you will need to be monitored for 30 minutes after your vaccine.
 Consult your physician if you have any concerns about potential allergic reactions.

 Patients with autoimmune disorders, such as Hashimoto’s thyroiditis, and those at a higher risk for contracting COVID-19 are encouraged to get the vaccine.
 In fact, many patients with heart and lung diseases were recruited for the COVID-19 clinical trials.
 Autoimmune disorders have been associated with vaccine adjuvants, which are agents added in vaccines to enhance immune responses, but there are no adjuvants in the mRNA vaccines.

 Can children be vaccinated?

-The Pfizer/BioNGen vaccine has been approved for use in people ages 16 and up.
-However, younger people are not expected to be vaccinated until later in the nation’s vaccination process.
+Yes.
+The Pfizer vaccine has been approved for use in people ages 12 and up.

 How long will it take for the vaccine to start protecting me?